conda-forge/geowombat-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `geowombat` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `geowombat, geowombat-core` can be installed with `conda`:

 ```
-conda install geowombat
+conda install geowombat geowombat-core
 ```

 or with `mamba`:

 ```
-mamba install geowombat
+mamba install geowombat geowombat-core
 ```

 It is possible to list all of the versions of `geowombat` available on your platform with `conda`: